hetalang/HetaSimulator.jl/docs/src/tutorial/intro.md

 heta_update()
 ```

-To instal a specific version of the compiler you can use
+To install a specific version of the compiler you can use

 ```julia
 heta_update("0.6.9") # for heta-compiler v0.6.9